danielbh/react-app-preview-component/README.md

 - [ ] Macbook Pro
 - [ ] Screenshot carrousel
 - [ ] Add tests
+- [ ] Improve NPM instructions
-- [ ] Add instructions on how to use for each component, Maybe deploy storybook?
+- [ ] Add better documentation on how to use each component

 Devices assets courtesy of [Facebook Design](https://facebook.design/devices)